The 8 Best Cat Deterrents for Gardens and Yards 2026

 Conclusion

 While prickle mats can be used in a variety of situations, they're also a pricier option as you're paying per roll.
-If you have a larger garden then it could soon add up.
-To save money, use in combination with other deterrents or limit to those hard-to-reach places.
+If you have a large garden then it could soon add up; but once they're in place, there's no need for maintenance.

 Summary